dfnt-notsuy/Dopamine-2.0-Tweaks-Compatibility/README.md

-  # Serotonin Tweaks Compatibility
+  # Dopamine 2.0 Tweaks Compatibility
-A Repo to upload compatibility tweaks for Serotonin `Roothide Bootstrap Springboard inject` - iOS 16.x
+A Repo to upload compatibility tweaks for Dopamine 2.0 - iOS 16.x

 YOU CAN PULL REQUEST OR MAKE AN ISSUE FOR ANY CHANGES IF YOU TESTED SOME TWEAKS AND THEY WORK OR DON'T WORK